PedroMiguel424/benjvi.github.io/_drafts/2021-09-11-honduras-trip-1.markdown

 ---
 layout: post
-title: "Visiting Honduras"
+title: "Memorable Trips: Visiting Honduras (Pt.
+1)"
 categories: []
 ---

 Honduras is not very well known as a destination for tourism.
 Unfortunately, media coverage of the country mostly focuses on gang-related violence, and so safety concerns deter many visitors.
 But, if you are able to look past that, there's a lot to enjoy.
 Hondurans lament that while they have much of the same natural assets as Costa Rica to the south, they have not been able to market it as effectively.

-The trip I describe here was taken in late August 2017, planned entirely by my Hondureña partner.
+I have had the opportunity to visit Honduras a few times with my Hondureña partner, but the most memorable was my first trip, taken in late August 2017.

 I flew from London to Tegucigalpa via New York and Atlanta.
 There are no direct flights from the UK and all flights going to Honduras from the US depart in the morning, so an overnight layover is required.
 Despite the allure of a cheeky midnight trip to the 'city that never sleeps', my 22h itinerary was exhausting.